nwelchr/bop/README.md

 <a name="project-design"></a>
 ## Project Design
-**It's a Bop!** was built over a 10-day period in April 2018 as a part of App Academy's Software Engineering Bootcamp.
+**Bop!** was built over a 10-day period in April 2018 as a part of App Academy's Software Engineering Bootcamp.

 <a name="additional-features"></a>
 ## Additional Features (to be implemented)